 Celestial events observed centuries ago still signify the change of seasons.
-December 21, 2023 marks the winter solstice north of the equator and summer solstice south of it.
+December 21, 2023 marked the winter solstice north of the equator and summer solstice south of it.
 This signals the official beginning of a new season.
-The important global moment arrives at 9:27 p.m.
+The important global moment arrived at 9:27 p.m.
 CST, as the sun shines above the Tropic of Capricorn in the southern hemisphere.
 This year, astrologists say we’ll see a very bright Jupiter high in the south-eastern night sky which will be visible immediately after sunset.

 Pivotal Moment